 It didn’t have a great view.
 I slept on a click-clack sofa bed that was little more than an Ikea futon and the kitchen was the size of a postage stamp.
-But the location of my little vacation rental apartment in Paris more than made up for its minor shortcomings.
+But the location of my Paris vacation rental apartment more than made up for its minor shortcomings.

 In addition to providing me entry into the local scene, staying in an apartment with a fully-equipped kitchen meant saving on meals.
 Within easy walking distance I found a neighborhood shop where fresh fruits were polished and stacked high.
 Close by was a neighborhood grocer where I picked up French Brie, a robust gourmet olive oil, and black olive tapenade.
 Each morning I followed the delicious yeasty aroma of fresh baked bread to a local bakery and carried home a traditional baguette, still warm from the oven.
-After stuffing my face with these French specialties each morning, I walked two blocks to the Metro, which whisked me to any of Paris’ famous sights for €1.9 (Euros).
+After stuffing my face with these French specialties each morning, I walked two blocks to the Metro, which whisked me to any of Paris’ famous sights for €1.9 (Euros), especially convenient when I did a self-guided walking tour of Paris by night.

 When my brain (or my feet) couldn’t take any more, I returned to the 9th district and plopped down in a cafe for coffee and conversation with Parisians who were unwinding after work.
 Fortunately, there were no lack of choices.
 My apartment was located in the heart of Paris between Montmartre and the Louvre, an area teeming with theaters, restaurants, retail stores and, of course, the requisite coffee shops.
 A restaurant kitty-corner from my apartment served the best apple crumble I’ve ever tasted and the owner of a Tabac one block away whipped me up a fantastic salad with roasted vegetables one Saturday afternoon when I took a break from cooking.